dgmora/rpackages/README.md

 ### Not using `package_helper`

-I don't like a lot draper gem and I think a helper is find enough for such an exercise.
+I don't like a lot draper gem and I think a helper is fine enough for such an exercise.

+### Mocking downloads instead of using VCR

+For me it was quicker to use a simple mock than adding VCR